LaraibAhmad/Lip-Reading/README.md

 Method 1:
 Geometrically, The lip sequences are converted into text.
 The code is in project.ipynb file.
 This is my own research.
+For metho 1 i used custom based dataset which is created by me.
 Method 2:
 Sentence interpretation by lip movement by using Deep Learning.
 The code is in lip_reading_sentences.ipynb file.
+The Grip Corpus Dataset is used for method second.